Inequalities for totally nonnegative matrices: Gantmacher--Krein, Karlin, and Laplace: Additive inequalities: proofs

 Finally, let $\beta_3:[1,p_1]\to P_1$ be the unique order preserving map.
 For this, define:

 Observe that

 This completes the proof when each of $P_1,P_2,Q_1,Q_2$ are nonempty.
 The proof is similar otherwise, which we leave for the reader to complete. \end{proof}

-Note that the class of $P$ and $Q$ stated in Theorem~\ref{Add-thm-3} identifies all possible $\big{(}(P,Q)\big{)}$ (including $P\subseteq Q$ and $Q\subseteq P)$ that can be obtained via operating sequences of row operations on $\big{(}([1,d],[d+1,n])\big{)}.$ Therefore we obtained all possible inequalities that can be obtained from Lemma~\ref{Add-thm-3-lemma} via Lemma~\ref{Main-lemma-1} / row operations.
+Note that the class of $P$ and $Q$ stated in Theorem~\ref{Add-thm-3} identifies all possible $\big{(}(P,Q)\big{)}$ (including $P\subseteq Q$ and $Q\subseteq P)$ that can be obtained via operating sequences of index-row operations on $\big{(}([1,d],[d+1,n])\big{)}.$ Therefore we obtained all possible inequalities that can be obtained from Lemma~\ref{Add-thm-3-lemma} via Lemma~\ref{Main-lemma-1} / index-row operations.